JohnEarnest/Decker/docs/lil.md

 `first` and `last` extract the first or last elements of a value.

 `range` of a number produces a list of the integers `[0,x)`.
-Applied to anything else, it will produce a list of the _keys_ of its dictionary equivalent.
+Applied to anything else, it will produce a list of the _values_ of its dictionary equivalent.

+`keys` produces a list of the _keys_ of a value's dictionary equivalent.

 `list` of anything produces a list of length 1 containing that value.